CQTS/summer23-homework/README.md

   `,` if the goal is a pair, etc. Not always the right move!)
 * `C-c C-.`: Show the goal type, context and inferred type

-## General editing:
+### General editing:

-If you are using Emacs, then most of the useful keybindings will also be of that form.
+If you are using Emacs, then most keybindings used in the editor are also of that form.
+For example:

 * `C-x C-f`: Open a file
 * `C-x C-s`: Save the current file